+The procedure involves an injection followed by a scan.
 A radiographer will inject a small amount of radioactive tracer (in a liquid form) into a vein in your hand or arm.
-There are usually no side effects from the injection.
-We will begin acquiring images immediately after the injection.
+The scan will begin 5 minutes after the injection.